 Subrogation claims involving Medicare and Medicaid can be time-consuming and lengthy.
 If Medicare paid some of the medical expenses that were related to an injury claim that you have settled, it will be necessary to reimburse Medicare for an amount to be determined (“to be determined” being the frustrating and operative clause here).

 While perusing legal related sites on the Internet, I recently saw a question posed by a client about a law firm from New Orleans.
-The client asked whether his Little Rock car accident attorney could be scamming him since the settlement apparently happened many months prior, and the lawyer just keeps telling the client that they are waiting on Medicare to let them know the amount of their subrogation claim.
+The client asked whether his attorney could be scamming him since the settlement apparently happened many months prior, and the lawyer just keeps telling the client that they are waiting on Medicare to let them know the amount of their subrogation claim.
 The first thing you should know – this is not out of line.
 It takes an excruciatingly long time to deal with Medicare.
 Fortunately, here are some ways to speed this up:

 If you are the Plaintiff, you should have received a form from Medicare in connection with their payment of medical expenses.
 The form inquires as to whether a third party might be responsible for the injuries connected to the medical expenses they paid.
 This form should be completed and returned to get the ball rolling with Medicare.
 This can save lots of time once the case is settled.